GEICO says preparation is best protection as hurricane season officially gets underway

 WASHINGTON–(BUSINESS WIRE)–The National

-Oceanic and Atmospheric Administration (NOAA) is predicting a
+Oceanic and Atmospheric Administration (NOAA)

 near-normal Atlantic hurricane season this year: 10 to 16 named storms,